simplito/privmx-endpoint-java/README.md

 # PrivMX Endpoint Java

-This repository provides a Java wrappers for the native C++ library used by PrivMX to handle end-to-end (e2e) encryption.
+This repository provides Java wrappers for the native C++ library used by PrivMX to handle end-to-end (e2e) encryption.
 PrivMX is a privacy-focused platform designed to offer secure collaboration solutions by integrating robust encryption across various data types and communication methods.
 This project enables seamless integration of PrivMX’s encryption functionalities in